Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 What is a guarantor and how does it differ from a co-debtor?

-Here comes the first source of confusion: in everyday language in Colombia, 'fiador' and 'codeudor' are used as if they were the same thing.
-Technically, in the Civil Code there is a difference: the guarantor has the 'benefit of excussion', which means that the landlord should try to collect from the tenant first before going against the guarantor.
+Here comes the first source of confusion: in everyday language in Colombia, 'guarantor' (fiador) and 'co-debtor' (codeudor) are used as if they were the same thing.
+Technically, in the Civil Code there is a difference: the guarantor has the 'benefit of excussion', which means that the landlord should try to collect from the tenant first before going after the guarantor.
 The co-debtor, on the other hand, responds directly and immediately.

-However, in the actual practice of residential lease agreements in Colombia, almost no landlord or real estate agency uses the 'simple guarantor' figure.
-What they ask for is a 'joint guarantor' or 'joint co-debtor' — terms that in practice are identical.
-If the contract says 'joint co-debtor' or 'joint guarantor', you are signing the same responsibility.
-The theoretical distinction exists in law books, but in the daily rental market, you will not see it applied.
+However, in the real practice of residential lease contracts in Colombia, almost no landlord or real estate agency uses the 'simple guarantor' figure.
+What they ask for is a 'joint and several guarantor' (fiador solidario) or 'joint and several co-debtor' (codeudor solidario) — terms that in practice are identical.
+If the contract says 'joint and several co-debtor' or 'joint and several guarantor', you are signing the same responsibility.
+The theoretical distinction exists in law books, but in the everyday rental market, you won't see it applied.

 What is a rental insurance policy?